cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

 In this representation of our directed graph `gd`, we can now see the direction of the edges joining vertices.
-Notice how vertices 1 and 4 are doubly connected, because there's one edge for each direction.
+Vertices 1 and 4 are connected to each other.

 ## Very simple graphs